Preserving Evidence After a Car Accident

 After a car crash, take steps to protect your claim by collecting evidence from the scene.
 Preserving evidence is necessary because it helps your attorney build your claim.
 By the time it goes to the liable party, you have a strong foundation for your case and your demand for compensation.

-Below, we look at a few steps that victims and attorneys should take when preserving evidence after a car accident.
+Below, we look at a few steps that victims and attorneys should take when preserving evidence after a collision.

 Gathering Evidence at the Scene